 (4) On July 31, 2008, the Company approved the increase of its Common Stock repurchase program by 500,000 shares.
+On December 3, 2014, the Board of Directors of the Company approved an increase of 500,000 shares of Common Stock to the number of shares of Common Stock available for repurchase under its repurchase plans.
 The Company expects to purchase shares of its Common Stock from time to time in the market or otherwise subject to market conditions.
 The Common Stock repurchase program does not have an expiration date.